 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

-The Organisation is controlled by a board of directors.
-The Managing Director has ultimate overall responsibility for the implementation of company policy and procedures and to ensure provision of competent persons to manage their execution.
+The Organisation is controlled by a Steering Committee.
+The Group Managing Director has ultimate overall responsibility for the implementation of company policies and procedures and to ensure provision of competent persons to manage their execution.

 • human trafficking

 • forced work, through mental or physical threat